-Bone grafting, or the transplanting of bone tissue, is a common procedure in our practice.
-It can help correct misaligned jawbones, allow more effective tooth replacement, and help maintain facial structure when numerous teeth have been lost.
+Bone grafting, or the transplanting of bone tissue, is a fairly common procedure in our practice.
+Our oral surgeon, Dr. Puckett, is very experienced in bone and tissue grafts in the mouth and face.
+Dental bone grafts can help correct misaligned jawbones, allow more effective tooth replacement, and help maintain facial structure when numerous teeth have been lost.

-With modern bone grafting, lost bone can be restored.
+With modern bone grafting, lost bone in your jaw can be restored naturally, with material from your own body.
 We think of bones as hard and unchanging, but your body is continually adding new bone cells and removing old ones.
-Bone grafts act as ‘scaffolds’ for new, living bone to climb as it grows.
+Bone grafts act as “scaffolds” for new, living bone to grow as a part of the existing bone.

 When We Suggest Bone Grafts